-If you did not customize your old Enigma version, simply deinstall the old version and install the new one.
-That is all you have to do, since Enigma will update your scores automatically.
+If you did not customize your old Enigma version simply deinstall the old version and install the new one.
+That is all you have to do as your scores will be updated automatically.

 Just in case you added levels to the Enigma installation directories you have to backup them prior deinstallation.
 After that you can safely deinstall the old version and install the new one.